Who we are

-- For Advantage Cards, we collect information when you join at an issuing centre.
-We check your information is up to date when you renew your
+- For Advantage Cards, we collect information when you apply.
+We check your information is up to date when you renew your Advantage Card.

-- For Concessionary Bus Passes, we collect information when you join at an issuing centre.
-We check your information is up to date when you renew your Bus Pass, either in person or online.
+- For Concessionary Bus Passes, we collect information when you apply.
+We check your information is up to date when you renew your Bus Pass.

-- Customer Contact face to face booking system: we collect information from you to direct you to an appropriate advisor when you come in person to a Library and Resident Services hub.
+- Customer Contact face to face booking system: we collect information from you to direct you to an appropriate advisor when you visit a Library to provide you with the assistance you require.